richardschoen/MonoOniSamples/MonoRunPase/MonoRunPase/README.md

 Start pase command line terminal:<br>
 `CALL QP2TERM`

-Change to the selected app folder where EXE is located:
+Change to the selected app folder where EXE is located:<br>
 `cd /MonoOniSamples/MonoRunPase`

-Call the following command line to build the Visual Studio Solution natively on i:
+Call the following command line to build the Visual Studio Solution natively on i:<br>
 `xbuild /p:CscToolExe=mcs`

 If all ran scuccessfully you should have a compiled EXE or DLL in your build dir.